ActoKids/api/README.md

 ## api technology 101

-The repository structure consists of three subfolders dedicated to different areaas of api.
+The repository structure consists of three subfolders dedicated to different areas of api.

 To briefly explain the structure: